 profile picture

-What Are the Parts of an Appraisal?
+What Goes Into an Appraisal?

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Appraisals begin with the property inspection
+Appraisals begin with the inspection

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Cost Approach